Vietnamese coriander

 Care notes

 An easy, productive herb for warm, moist hydroponic systems.
-EC 1.0-2.0 mS/cm. pH 5.5-7.0.
+EC 1.2-1.8 mS/cm. pH 5.8-7.0.
 Temperature: 20–32°C (tropical; frost-sensitive).
-Moderate to high light (DLI 12-20 mol/m2/day; tolerates partial shade).
-The semi-aquatic nature makes it ideal for NFT, DWC, and raft systems where roots are constantly in contact with water.
-Propagation by stem cuttings: every node roots rapidly in water.
-From cutting to harvestable plant: 3-4 weeks.
+Moderate to high light (DLI 10-18 mol/m2/day; tolerates partial shade).
+Its semi-aquatic nature makes it ideal for NFT, DWC and raft systems where the roots stay in contact with water.
+Propagate by stem cuttings, since every node roots rapidly in water, and a cutting reaches harvestable size in 3-4 weeks.
 Harvest by cutting stem tips; the plant branches and grows vigorously in warm, moist conditions.
-The flavor is at its peak in warm weather (the opposite of cilantro, which is at its worst in heat), making Vietnamese coriander the perfect warm-season cilantro substitute.
-For pho garnish, spring rolls, and laksa, fresh rau ram is traditional and irreplaceable.
-A few plants in a hydroponic system provide year-round supply in warm conditions.
+The flavour peaks in warm weather, the opposite of cilantro, which makes Vietnamese coriander an excellent warm-season cilantro substitute, and for pho garnish, spring rolls and laksa fresh rau ram is traditional.
+A few plants give a year-round supply in warm conditions.